Knowledge Base

 Fiber Strand Color Code

-Another way to know the number of the fiber is the individual fiber jacket color code and is matching EIA/TIA-598 standard.
-This is especially useful for splicing when fiber has to be attached, repaired or removed.
+Another way to know the number of the fiber is the individual fiber jacket color code and is matches the EIA/TIA-598 standard.
+This is especially useful for splicing when fiber has to be attached, repaired, or removed.
 Example image is visible below:

 MPO Fiber-Polarity Type

-When it comes to Fiber-Polarity of MTP MPO cables, there are many possible customizable variations.
-However, only three that are widely used:
+When it comes to the fiber polarity of MTP MPO cables, there are many possible customizable variations.
+However, only three are widely used:

 Type A – Straight: